-Whether you're trying to build up your savings, pay off your debt, or simply make sense of where your money is going each month, you may have thought about creating a budget to help you reach your financial goals.
+Whether you're trying to build up your savings, pay off your debt, or simply make sense of where your money is going each month, creating a budget can help you reach your financial goals.

 Research shows that 86% of millennials and 89% of Gen Xers are currently in debt.

-Creating a budget can help you beat the odds, gain control of your finances, and get a clear picture of exactly where your money is going.
+Creating a budget can help you gain control of your finances, and get a clear picture of exactly where your money is going.

 To make your life easier, we've plucked out all the wrong things people think of when they think of budgeting.

 And we've also included proven to be successful advice from real people and experts, so their tried-and-true tips for making a budget can work for you.
 Ready?

 If you don't know where to start, the idea of creating a budget can be daunting, and there are a few common myths that might lead you to believe budgeting isn't right for you to :

 But even if your schedule is hectic, your tech know-how is nonexistent, and you haven't taken a math class in years, you can still create a successful budget.